GustavoLLima/GustavoLLima/README.md

 My degrees:
 - Technical course on Electronics at Instituto Federal Sul-rio-grandense (IFSul Pelotas)
-- Graduation course on Internet Systems at Instituto Federal Sul-rio-grandense (IFSul Pelotas)
+- Graduation degree on Internet Systems at Instituto Federal Sul-rio-grandense (IFSul Pelotas)
 - Master degree on Computation Engineer at Universidade Federal do Rio Grande (FURG)
 - Current running a PhD degree on Computation at Universidade Federal de Pelotas (UFPEL)